 Old Dominion boasted two All-Americans in its first season of FCS play in 2009 coming from the special teams unit.
 Plisco, who led the nation in punting at a 44.84 yards per punt, earned All-American honors by the Associated Press, The Sports Network, and the College Sporting News, while long snapper Dustin Phillips was among 50 student-athletes named to the 2009 edition of the Fabulous Fifty Team for Division I FCS All-American honors from The College Sporting News.

 Zyskowski joined the Monarch coaching staff after spending the previous four seasons at the University of Maine where he coached the running backs and served as the Co-Special Team’s Coordinator in 2007.

 He earned his B.S. in landscape horticulture from Maine in 2006.

 Primary: Washington, D.C., Maryland, Delaware, South Jersey, All Specialists (K/P/S)

 2014 - Present: Old Dominion University - Recruiting Coordinator/Running Backs

 2014: Ray Lawry - Conference USA Freshman of the Year/All-Freshman Team

 "Coach Zyskowski has done an excellent job at recruiting impressive student-athletes to our campus.
-As our new recruiting coordinator we like his leadership in that position.
 He will coach our running backs this year and we look for him to improve and grow that position as we move into Conference USA."